— 5 —

 Gelman, Andrew, and Eric Loken.
 “The Garden of Forking Paths: Why Multiple Comparisons Can Be a Problem, Even When There Is No ‘Fishing Expedition’ or ‘p-Hacking’ and the Research Hypothesis Was Posited Ahead of Time.”
 Department of Statistics, Columbia University 348, no. 1-17 (2013): 3.

 Hardt, Moritz.
-“Climbing a Shaky Ladder: Better Adaptive Risk Estimation.” arXiv Preprint arXiv:1706.02733, 2017.
+“Climbing a Shaky Ladder: Better Adaptive Risk Estimation.” arXiv:1706.02733, 2017.

 Hardt, Moritz, and Jonathan Ullman.
 “Preventing False Discovery in Interactive Data Analysis Is Hard.”
 In Annual Symposium on Foundations of Computer Science (FOCS), 454–63.
 IEEE, 2014.